On the abelian structure of noncompetitive chemical reaction networks: Abelian networks (AN)

+Let $e$ be the mimimal indempotent of the global monoid $M$.
+A state $q\in\mathcal{Q}$ is {\bf recurrent} when $q=eq$.
+The set of recurrent states is denoted by $\text{Rec }\mathcal{N} $, see Definition \ref{d.alg_recurrent}.
+Such states appear as recurrent states of Markov chains associated with AN, see Section \ref{s.SandMC-AN}.

-which is the {\bf total kernel} (see Definition \ref{TotalKernel}). \\ The {\bf production matrix} $P$ (Definition \ref{d.prodmatrix}) has entries $P_{ab}$ representing the average number of letters $a$ produced when processing the letter $b$. $L$ denotes the {\bf reduced Laplacian} , and $D$ the diagonal matrix whose entries are the firing thresholds of the vertices (see Definition \ref{reduced Laplacian}).
-More details are given in the Appendix, and full algebraical details can be found in \cite{bond2016abelian1,bond2016abelian2,bond2016abelian3}.\\ To find which static configurations are recurrent, Levine \textit{et al.} \cite{bond2016abelian3} generalized Dhar's burning algorithm to any finite irreducible abelian network $\mathcal{N}$.
-Concretely we first have to find a \emph{burning element} (see Definition \ref{d.burning_element}), using Lemma \ref{l.procedure}.
-Such an element returns the network to its initial state if and only if the state is recurrent.
-This gives us a simple test to determine if a static state is recurrent (Theorem \ref{t.burning_algo}).
+The {\bf production matrix} $P$ (Definition \ref{d.prodmatrix}) has entries $P_{ab}$ representing the average number of letters $a$ produced when processing the letter $b$. $L$ denotes the {\bf reduced Laplacian} , and $D$ the diagonal matrix whose entries are the firing thresholds of the vertices (see Definition \ref{reduced Laplacian}).
+More details are given in the Appendix, and full algebraical details can be found in \cite{bond2016abelian1,bond2016abelian2,bond2016abelian3}.\\ To find which states are recurrent, Levine \textit{et al.} \cite{bond2016abelian3} generalized Dhar's burning algorithm to any finite irreducible abelian network $\mathcal{N}$ (see Definition \ref{d.irreducibility} and \ref{d.irreducibility}).
+The algorithm looks for so-called \emph{burning elements} (see Definition \ref{d.burning_element}), using Lemma \ref{l.procedure}.
+Such an element returns the network to its initial state if and only if the state is recurrent (Definition \ref{d.alg_recurrent}).
+This gives a simple test to determine if a state is recurrent (Theorem \ref{t.burning_algo}).
 Here is a short description of the burning algorithm for ANs, see Appendix for more details. \\

 We follow this algorithm in the examples of Section \ref{s.examples}.